Social protection of the business manager

 Warning

-The contribution for vocational training (CFP) is paid in one installment to the time of November deadline of the current year.
+The contribution for vocational training (CFPS) shall be paid in one installment to the time of november deadline of the current year.

 The payment of social contributions and contributions must be made by dematerialization.
 The executive has several options:

-- He can decide to telepay his own contributions and contributions at the opening of each maturity via his online service.
+• He can decide to download his own contributions and contributions at the opening of each deadline via his online service.

 FYI